 Most Important Word in Speed Training

-I recently heard Dan Pfaff talk about acceleration being a ‘complicated neuromuscular equation’.
+I recently heard Dan Pfaff talk about acceleration being a ‘complicated neuromuscular equation’ in speed training.

 I recently heard Boo Schexnayder say acceleration is about finding the ‘resonant frequency of oscillary patterns’ in terms of developing and improving the efficiency of locomotive mechanics.